-- Connect the beer lines on the quick disconnect keg side together using ball lock keg quick disconnect jumper posts between lines 2-3, 4-5, 6-7, and 1-8.
+- Connect the beer lines on the quick disconnect keg side together using ball lock keg quick disconnect jumper posts (or equivalent) between lines 2-3, 4-5, 6-7, and 1-8.

 - Remove the faucets on the serving side using a beer faucet wrench.

 - short beer line cleaning faucet jumpers on the serving side between taps 1-2, 3-4, and 5-6.
 Connect one of the 5' vinyl hoses with a beer faucet cleaning adapter (3/8" barb) as a return line to tap 7.
 Connect the second 5' vinyl hose with a beer faucet cleaning adapter to tap 8 and the other end to the 1/4 HP utility pump using the brass 3/8" hose barb to female garden hose swivel coupling.
 Everything is now connected in one giant loop.
 Install the

 - Fill the 6 gallon plastic bucket half way with water and drop in the pump.
 Leave the tap 7 return line in a sink or second bucket to allow it to drain.

 - Turn on the pump by plugging it in.
 The beer is now flushed from the lines by the pump using the water in the bucket.
 Removing all the beer from the lines first means the beer line cleaner will have less work to do.